BarrettFrost/Smart_menu-project/readme.md

 In Object-Oriented design, A complicate system consists of one or more classes.
 One class encapsulates the state of the object and provides the behavior (class functions) to others.
 Such methods to solve problems are closer to daily life and natural way of thinking which helps to improve the efficiency and quality of software development.
 Due to the existence of inheritance, even If the requirements are changed, the maintenance is only in the local module, so it is very convenient to maintain and expand the existing features.

-For the desktop app is maintained by the restaurant and needs to be able to save, edit and add food to a menu.
-Object oriented programming is perfect to implement features in code.
-The qualities of the food could be the variables and methods could be used to save ,edit and add food items.
+For the desktop app was designed for restaurant and needed to be able to save, edit, delete and add food to a menu and eventually send the menu over an network.
+Object oriented programming is perfect to implement these features in code.
+For instance for the food object we are able the contain all the qualities of the food object in one object eg calories and name.
+The menu object contained an array of foods and methods used to add and delete certain foods and to transform food data into a JSON array for the networking aspect of the system.
+Since all food data was in the food object this allowed the transfer of data extremely easy.

 The application uses three main objects: